Nanotyrannus: Validity

 Zanno and Napoli's paper has led some paleontologists who were previously skeptical of Nanotyrannus to accept it as a valid taxon.
-Authors who have authored papers questioning Nanotyrannus validity, such as Thomas Carr, Steve Brusatte and David Hone, accepted that the "Bloody Mary" specimen was a distinct species from Tyrannosaurus rex, with Brusatte commenting that the “overarching mic drop of this paper...is that Nanotyrannus is real.”
-Nevertheless, other paleontologists like Holly Woodward Ballard urged caution before accepting the findings, and Carr and Brusatte objected to the classification of the juvenile tyrannosaurid BMRP 2002.4.1 "Jane" as Nanotyrannus lethaeus, with Carr opining that Nanotyrannus should be considered a species within the Tyrannosaurus genus.
+Authors who have authored papers questioning Nanotyrannus validity, such as Thomas Carr, Steve Brusatte and David Hone, accepted that the "Bloody Mary" specimen was a distinct species from Tyrannosaurus rex, with Brusatte commenting that the "overarching mic drop of this paper...is that Nanotyrannus is real."
+Other paleontologists like Holly Woodward Ballard emphasized that new research always has the potential to overturn hypotheses, like those regarding species-level delimitations, and Carr and Brusatte objected to the classification of the juvenile tyrannosaurid BMRP 2002.4.1 "Jane" as Nanotyrannus lethaeus, with Carr opining that Nanotyrannus should be considered a species within the Tyrannosaurus genus.

+In December 2025, Christopher T. Griffin and colleagues published the results of a study indicating that histology of could be used to assess the ontogenetic maturity of archosaurs.
+After sampling the hyoids of the N. lancensis holotype, the researchers concluded that it belongs to a mature individual, and thus a species distinct from Tyrannosaurus rex.
+They further suggested that other eutyrannosaurs similar in size and morphology to the N. lancensis holotype may be taxonomically distinct from it and T. rex.
+In January 2026, another publication describing the histology of many Tyrannosaurus hindlimb bones, led by Holly Woodward, corroborated similar results to previous studies finding the growth rate of specimens assigned to Nanotyrannus such as BMRP 2002.4.1 to be inconsistent with the growth curve of Tyrannosaurus rex.